- Academics

 CTE/ROP Programs

-CTE Courses Offered at EDHS:
+CTE Courses offered at El Dorado:

-CTE Courses Offered at EDHS:
+CTE Courses offered at El Dorado:

-BUILDING AND CONSTRUCTION TRADES
+BUILDING AND CONSTRUCTION TRADES:

 Wood I: Basic techniques in basic construction, cabinet making, furniture construction, upholstery, woodworking, wood finishing, and woodturning.
 Students develop accuracy, judgment, and craftsmanship, and participate in creative project activities.
 The correct and safe uses of tools, machines, materials, and processes are emphasized.
 Second-semester offers techniques in finished carpentry, wood finishing related to these areas, and woodturning.
 The student will use tools, machines, and techniques related to the light construction industry.
 Accuracy, neatness, sound work habits, and safe work practices are stress.